Our Services

 Helpful Resources

-Mitochondrial strain occurs when cells can’t produce enough ATP to meet demands, leading to symptoms like persistent fatigue, exercise intolerance, muscle weakness and brain fog.
+Mitochondrial strain happens when your cells cannot produce enough ATP (energy) to meet the body's demands.
+Common symptoms include persistent fatigue, exercise intolerance, muscle weakness, and brain fog.

 Our mitochondria are the tiny powerhouses in every cell, turning nutrients into energy (ATP).
 When these organelles struggle, you may experience a range of symptoms that point to "cellular burnout" or mitochondrial strain.
 Below, we explore: